Bubble Sort Algorithm with Python using List Example

 What is a Bubble Sort?

 Bubble Sort is a sorting algorithm used to sort list items in ascending order by comparing two adjacent values.
-If the first value is higher than second value, the first value takes the second value position, while second value takes the first value position.
+If the first value is higher than the second value, the first value takes the second value’s position, while the second value takes the first value’s position.
 If the first value is lower than the second value, then no swapping is done.

 This process is repeated until all the values in a list have been compared and swapped if necessary.
 Each iteration is usually called a pass.
 The number of passes in a bubble sort is equal to the number of elements in a list minus one.